 Typically Offered: Fall.

 This 7 course series includes pathophysiology, pharmacology, and therapeutics of a range of system based physiological conditions.
 Standards of care, controversial issues, pharmacotherapy advances, and patient management are covered.
-Areas covered in this course: endocrinology, gynecology, urology.
+Areas covered in this course: endocrinology, renal.
 Department Consent required.

 Grading Basis: Letter Grade